|

 present I have worked 325 countries (mixed mode) and

-of particular interest to me are 163 counties I have worked on 80m.
+of particular interest to me are the 163 counties I have worked on 80m.

 antenna projects.
-When it came time to build my first station I
+So when it came time to build my first station I

-selected the best examples from the past and incorporated them into the
+selected the best examples from the past and incorporated them into my station.

 southeast coast of Vancouver Island (NA-036) -- 6 miles south of Duncan, BC.